Taking large amounts of vitamin C will not end a pregnancy. No matter where you live, there are safer ways to end a pregnancy at home.

 Women Help Women also offers information about resources and hotlines in many countries.

-You may feel like vitamin C and other home remedies are your only option, but there are resources available to you in nearly every country to help you find a safe, effective alternative.
+You may feel like vitamin C and other home remedies are your only option, but there are many other resources available to you.

 You can have a medication abortion at home.
 You may even be able to avoid going to a clinic by using a telehealth service or buying your pills online.